kasyap-007/-dnd-kit-sandbox/README.md

 # @dnd-kit

-A playground to explore @dnd-kit using sortable preset
+A playground to explore drag and drop using @dnd-kit

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/react-szwj29)